-- (A) For purposes of these regulations, the following terms have the meanings ascribed to them herein, except where the context clearly requires another meaning. - 1.
-Acceptance Agreement: A written notice that summarizes the agreement between the County and the Contractor on the terms of the Contract. - 2.
-Addendum/Amendment: A written notice or graphic depiction issued prior to the response due date and time, to modify or clarify the solicitation. - 3.
+- (A) For purposes of these regulations, the following terms have the meanings ascribed to themherein, except where the context clearly requires another meaning. - 1.
+Acceptance Agreement: A written notice that summarizes the agreement betweenthe County and the Contractor on the terms of the Contract. - 2.
+Addendum/Amendment: A written notice or graphic depiction issued prior to theresponse due date and time, to modify or clarify the solicitation. - 3.
 Alternate Bid: A bid submitted in addition to or in lieu of submitting a responsive bid.
 The alternate bid shall clearly reflect intentional substantive variations to the solicitation. - 4.
-Analysis, Value: To examine the function of products and systems to determine the total cost and total savings.
+Analysis, Value: To examine the function of products and systems to determine thetotal cost and total savings.
 A value analysis is performed to compare value among products and systems being considered for procurement. - 5.
 Approving Authority: The individual or entity with the authority to approve the selection of a Contractor. - 6.
-Best Value: The overall combination of quality, price, and various elements of required goods or services that in total are optimal relative to the County's need, as predetermined in the solicitation.
+Best Value: The overall combination of quality, price, and various elements of required goods or services that in total are optimal relative to the County's need, aspredetermined in the solicitation. - 7.
+Bid: The response to an Invitation for Bid (IFB) submitted by a bidder.

 - 8. Bidder: A person or business who submits a response to an Invitation for Bid (IFB). - 9.
-Bond, Bid: A form of security/financial protection issued by a third party (e.g., surety bond company) to guarantee that the principal (lowest responsive and responsible bidder) has the willingness and capability to enter into a contract.
-The bid bond guarantees compensation to the obligee (i.e., the County) in the event of default by the principal. - 10.
-Bond, Payment: A form of security/financial protection issued by a third party (e.g., surety bond company) to guarantee that the principal (prime contractor) will promptly pay its financial obligations to its subcontractors, material suppliers, and other hires.
+Bond, Bid: A form of security/financial protection issued by a third party (e.g., suretybond company) to guarantee that the principal (lowest responsive and responsible bidder) has the willingness and capability to enter into a contract.
+The bid bond guarantees compensation to the obligee (i.e., the County) in the event of default bythe principal. - 10.
+Bond, Payment: A form of security/financial protection issued by a third party (e.g., surety bond company) to guarantee that the principal (prime contractor) will promptlypay its financial obligations to its subcontractors, material suppliers, and other hires.

-The payment bond guarantees protection to the obligee (i.e., the County) from claims from the principal's subcontractors, material suppliers, and other hires, in the event of default by the principal.
+The payment bond guarantees protection to the obligee (i.e., the County) from claimsfrom the principal's subcontractors, material suppliers, and other hires, in the event of default by the principal.